Responsible AI Usage Policy

 Overarching AI Usage Principles

-While artificial intelligence (AI) usage has the potential to greatly benefit productivity and effectiveness, irresponsible usage carries significant risks.
-In this vein, Animal Charity Evaluators (ACE) will abide by the following principles when using AI tools:
+While AI usage has the potential to greatly benefit productivity and effectiveness, irresponsible usage carries significant risks.
+In this vein, Animal Charity Evaluators (ACE) abides by the following principles when using AI tools:

 - Exercise caution.
-We will approach AI usage with caution, recognizing that AI is a rapidly evolving and often poorly understood field.
+We approach AI usage with caution, recognizing that AI is rapidly evolving and often poorly understood.

 - Prioritize security.
-We will prioritize the protection of personally identifiable and other sensitive information in all AI usage.
+We prioritize the protection of sensitive information in all AI usage.

 - Promote transparency.
-We will be open about how we use AI for content generation and other purposes.
+We are open with our audiences about how we use AI for content generation.

 - Build understanding.
-We will continually develop our understanding of AI, including the range of tools available, what they can achieve, and how they can be used most safely and effectively.
-To support this, ACE will provide organization-wide training at least once a year on safe and effective AI use.
-More broadly, we recognize that AI has significant implications for nonhuman animals beyond the use of AI tools by animal advocacy organizations, and we will continue to monitor developments in this area to inform our evaluations and grantmaking decisions.
+We continually develop our understanding of AI, including the range of tools available, what they can achieve, and how they can be used most safely and effectively.
+To support this, ACE encourages staff to use their professional development budget for training on safe and effective AI use.
+More broadly, we recognize that AI has significant implications for nonhuman animals beyond the use of AI tools by animal advocacy organizations, and we monitor developments in this area to inform our charity evaluations and grantmaking.

-- Support our work.
-We will use AI tools to increase and improve our output (where safe and possible), not to cut staff costs.
-If AI seems likely to substantially increase the productivity of certain employees’ roles, this will be seen as an opportunity for those employees to achieve more ambitious goals in that role and/or take on more projects across the organization, supported by relevant cross-training as needed.
-It will not be seen as an opportunity to reduce those employees’ hours while expecting the same output.
-To support this, we will share use cases and best practices within our organization and with fellow advocates, while also acknowledging that AI may not currently be able to increase productivity for all teams and tasks.
+- Use AI to help more animals, not cut staff costs.
+We use AI tools to increase and improve our output (where safe and possible), not to cut staff costs or reduce paid positions.
+In the face of increasing AI capabilities, ACE will not aim to do the same with fewer people or reduced hours and pay, but rather to accomplish more with the same or greater human capacity, supported by AI.
+If AI seems likely to substantially increase the productivity of certain employees’ roles, this will be seen as an opportunity for those employees to achieve more ambitious goals in that role and/or take on more projects across the organization, with appropriate cross-training, capacity support, and recognition of added responsibility.
+To support effective AI use, we will share use cases and best practices within our organization and with fellow advocates, while acknowledging that AI tools may not always increase productivity or be equally useful across teams.

 Specific Staff Guidance on AI Usage

-Large Language Models (LLMs), such as ChatGPT and Claude, are trained on large datasets to enable them to process human language and generate responses.
-They can serve as helpful virtual assistants for specific tasks but are also prone to errors, biases, and other limitations.
-When using LLMs, consider ACE’s Overarching AI Usage Principles and follow the specific guidelines below.
+Large language models (LLMs), such as ChatGPT and Claude, are trained on large datasets to enable them to process human language and generate a response.
+They can serve as helpful virtual assistants for specific tasks, but are also prone to errors, biases, and other limitations.
+When using LLMs, follow ACE’s Overarching AI Usage Principles and abide by the specific guidelines below.

 - Original text: LLMs are trained on datasets that include copyrighted materials and can therefore generate content that would be classified as plagiarism or violate intellectual property rights.